deis/workflow-manager/README.md

 operators will be able to easily gather and securely submit cluster health and status information to the Deis team.

-Functionality will be deployed in a later release.
+Functionality will be added in a later release.

 # Development